-As shown in Chapter 4, Figure 4.2.1-2 and Figure 4.2.1-7, upstream emissions of SO_2 in 2035 are projected to increase under all action alternatives, compared to the No-Action Alternative.
-Upstream emissions of toxic air pollutants in 2035 are projected to stay the same or decrease under all action alternatives compared to the No-Action Alternative.
-To the extent that minority and low-income populations live closer to oil-refining facilities, these populations may be more likely to be adversely affected by the emissions of the Proposed Action and alternatives.
-As noted, a correlation between proximity to oil refineries and the prevalence of minority and low-income populations is suggested in the scientific literature.
-However, the magnitude of the change in emissions relative to the baseline is minor and would not be characterized as disproportionately high and adverse.
+Chapter 3, Energy, Chapter 4, Air Quality, and Chapter 5, Greenhouse Gas Emissions and Climate Change, discuss the connections between oil production and distribution and their health and environmental impacts.
+Section 7.2.1.1, Proximity to Oil Production and Refining, describes the extent to which minority and low-income populations could be more exposed or vulnerable to such effects.
+As shown in Chapter 4, Table 4.2.1-2 and Table 4.2.1-11, upstream emissions of SO2, a major byproduct of oil and gas development operations and industrial processes such as fuel refining, in 2035 are projected to increase under all action alternatives, compared to the No-Action Alternative.
+Fuel refining is the largest source of upstream emissions of criteria pollutants (Chapter 4, Air Quality).
+Upstream emissions of toxic air pollutants in 2035 are projected to stay the same or decrease under all action alternatives compared to the No-Action Alternative (Table 4.2.1-6 and Table 4.2.1-15).
+To the extent that minority and low-income populations live closer to oil-refining facilities, these populations may be more likely to be adversely affected by related emissions and potentially positively affected by reductions in emissions.
+As noted, a correlation between proximity to oil refineries and the prevalence of minority and lowincome populations is suggested in the scientific literature.
+However, the magnitude of the change in emissions relative to the reference baseline is minor and would not be characterized as disproportionately high and adverse (and in the case of toxic air pollution, the potential for decreased emissions could be positive for nearby communities).
 Therefore, there would not be disproportionately high and adverse impacts on minority and low-income populations.